YellTech/payme/README.md

 # payme
-App for managing debts receivable
+App for managing debts receivable, with CRUD.